DavidOpDeBeeck/node-cdc/README.md

 ## Error messages

-#### error: Request was not matched
+#### Error: Request was not matched

 This error specifies that the HTTP client on the consuming side made a request that did not match the contract.
-The `StubRunner` will log the 'Closest stub' that was found and the 'Request' that was made.
+The StubRunner will log the 'Closest stub' that was found and the 'Request' that was made.
 Use this information to find which part of the request did not match the contract.

 #### Error: Invalid or corrupt jarfile .\wire-mock.jar

 This is currently an unresolved error.
 You can try to put the WireMock artifact in a local registry and see if this helps.

-#### error: '`${artifactReference}`' could not be found in any of the declared repositories
+#### Error: '`${artifactReference}`' could not be found in any of the declared repositories

 If you encounter this error make sure that the artifact is present in one of the declared repositories.
-You can specify the repositories by using the `artifactRepositories` when creating a `StubRunner`.
+You can specify the repositories by using the `artifactRepositories` when creating a StubRunner.
 Make sure that you use `~/.m2/repository/` for your local maven registry and not `~/.m2/`.

 ## Supported libraries